George Lombard

-George Paul Lombard Sr. (born September 14, 1975) is an American professional baseball coach and former outfielder who is the bench coach for the Detroit Tigers of Major League Baseball (MLB).
+George Alexander Lombard Sr. (born September 14, 1975) is an American professional baseball coach and former outfielder who is the bench coach for the Detroit Tigers of Major League Baseball (MLB).

 Lombard, a Parade All America and USA Today All America high school running back, had initially committed to play football for the Georgia Bulldogs before changing his plans in favor of playing baseball.
 Lombard earned his bachelor's degree in psychology from the University of Phoenix in 2015.

 Baseball career

 Playing career

 Lombard played baseball and football at The Lovett School in Atlanta.
 He initially committed to play college football for the Georgia Bulldogs.
-Lombard was drafted in the second round by the Atlanta Braves in the 1994 Major League Baseball Draft.
+Lombard was drafted in the second round by the Atlanta Braves in the 1994 Major League Baseball draft.
 He signed for $425,000.
 He played for the Braves, Detroit Tigers, Tampa Bay Devil Rays, and Washington Nationals.
-In 2002, in 241 at bats he batted .241/.300/.373 for Detroit with 5 home runs and 13 stolen bases.
-In his major league career, in 350 at bats he batted .220 with 8 home runs and stole 23 bases in 25 attempts.
+In 2002, in 241 at-bats he batted .241/.300/.373 for Detroit with five home runs and 13 stolen bases.
+In his major league career, in 350 at-bats he batted .220 with eight home runs and stole 23 bases in 25 attempts.